Elering/estfeed-datahub-docs/eng/10-balance-area.md

 Summed metering data is distributed to balance responsible parties so that they can predict future demand and production.
 The process for generating and distributing the message is as follows:

 - After processing the message to add or change metering data, the Datahub sums the metering data (Pin and Pout) in the area of the grid operator that are in the portfolios of other balance responsible parties.
-- Once a day (at 14:00), the Datahub generates an aggregated metering data message and makes it available to the balance responsible party(-ies) via the `change` service.
-For more details, see [Data distribution](30-andmete-levitamine.md).
+- Once a day (at 14:00), the Datahub generates an aggregated metering data message and makes it available to the balance responsible party(-ies).
 The message contains metering data from the beginning of the current calendar month (on the first day data from the entire previous day), with daily additional data sent by the grid operator to the Datahub.

 ### API messages